Welcome to today's edition of the Rush 24-7 podcast.

 They are at the moment finito.

-Denuncia Rush has been crashed.
+Denuncia rush has been crashed.

 So Russ Feingold, a couple of words that Sonia Sotomayor said taken out of context.

-You mean like like macaca?
+You mean like maca?

 George Allen saying macaca.